National frameworks to address hate crime in Spain

-The Ministry of the Interior has a dedicated protocol for law enforcement that regulates how hate crime cases are handled and sets out the specific rights of hate crime victims.
-There is also a dedicated National Office to Combat Hate Crimes, which is tasked with improving assistance to hate crime victims.
-Hate crime victim support is also a main pillar of the current Hate Crime Action Plan (2019-2021).
-It includes measures to promote first-line support and advisory services by establishing a permanent agenda of meetings with civil society, drafting guidelines, and informing the Offices for Assistance to Victims about the specificities of hate crimes.
+The Ministry of the Interior has a dedicated protocol that regulates how law enforcement handles hate crime cases and sets out the specific rights of hate crime victims.
+There is also a dedicated National Office Against Hate Crimes (ONDOD), which is tasked with improving assistance to hate crime victims.
+Hate crime victim support is also a main pillar of the current Hate Crime Action Plan (2022-2024).
+It includes, among others, measures to improve the individual needs assessment of hate crime victims and facilitate referrals for hate crime victims.
 There are also measures in place to ensure an adequate response following a crime, such as allowing better reporting and preparing materials for persons with intellectual disabilities.
 The website of the Ministry of Interior has a dedicated page on hate crimes and a contact email for the victims.

 Support services are offered by the Offices for Assistance to Victims – a free public service provided in all Autonomous Communities that does not require victims to first submit a complaint.
 The Office offers information on the procedure for filing charges, the benefits of psychological assistance and advice on social resources, and can also accompany victims to court, among other services.
 Some support to victims of hate crimes is provided by civil society organizations (CSOs), although the geographical reach of these services is limited.